The Self-Service Sandbox is a copy of your productive Meisterplan system.

 What is the Self-Service Sandbox?

-A sandbox system is a test environment which is a copy of your active Meisterplan system.
+A sandbox system is a test environment which is a copy of your productive Meisterplan system.
 It allows you to securely try out new features and configurations in a closed environment without affecting your current system or data.
 You can also use the sandbox system to train new users and expand the use of Meisterplan within your organization with no repercussions on your productive system.

 Managing the Sandbox